 Here are 100 good spooky movies worth a

-scream stream this October.
+scream stream this Halloween.

-(Bonus tip: If you really want to binge on boos this holiday season, check out Shudder, a streaming service dedicated entirely to horror and suspense.
+(Bonus tip: If you really want to binge on boos this holiday weekend, check out Shudder, a streaming service dedicated entirely to horror and suspense.
 I didn't include them here because, well, it'd probably take up the entire list since horror is all they do, but if you're really craving chills, there are few places better to peruse.)